-In an earlier post, 5 Dos of Great Blog Design, we discussed the concept behind color theory in the way it pertains to white, or negative, space.
+In an earlier post, we discussed the concept behind color theory in the way it pertains to white, or negative, space.

-While you may not think about how color will affect those visiting your blog, during the web design process the designer considers this as a very critical component of creating the perfect web site.
+While you may not think about how color will affect those visiting your blog, during the web design process the designer considers this as a very critical component of building the perfect website.

 Take a look at this color block: